ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/data.md

 ### Snapshots on NSCDS/EPCCFS

 NSCDS/EPCCFS retain snapshots which can be used to recover past versions of files.
-Snapshots are taken weekly (for each of the past two weeks), daily (for each of the past two days) and hourly (for each of the last 6 hours).
+Snapshots are taken weekly (for each of the past 5 weeks), daily (for each of the past 8 days) and hourly (for each of the last 25 hours).
 You can access the snapshots at `.snapshot` from any given directory on NSCDS/EPCCFS.

 ## Data transfer